singularity-sg/singularity-sg.github.io/_posts/2015-03-31-from-jsp-to-angularjs.md

 Finally, for functional testing, you have a AngularJS recommended tool called [Protractor](http://angular.github.io/protractor/#/tutorial) that uses Selenium Webdriver to run your functional tests in a BDD syntax.
 Practically, we had some issues with functional testing using Protractor as there are many subtleties that will affect your functional test in AngularJS as Protractor has some syncing features that will wait for your AngularJS code to load before it proceeds with the tests but if certain steps venture out of your AngularJS app (for e.g. you perform OAuth authentication externally), it may fail.

-## Sample Pet Clinic for reference

-An example of a Spring Pet clinic application that we have tried to revamp as an AngularJS app with an updated design can be found [here](https://github.com/singularity-sg/spring-petclinic)

 ## Conclusion

 Migrating to AngularJS from JSP may seem daunting but it can be very rewarding in the long run as it makes for a more maintainable and testable user interface.
 The trend towards client side rendered views also encourages building more responsive web applications that were previously hampered by the design in server side rendering.
 I hope this article will be a useful resource for a developer more familiar with JSP/Server-side templates to try AngularJS.